The Occidental

 What the 3-Star Accreditation tells you

-World of Fine Wine's accreditation system evaluates wine programs on list depth, curation, and the quality of the wine service experience.
-A 3-Star result is the top tier of their accreditation scale and puts The Occidental among a small number of Washington restaurants where the wine program is genuinely worth engaging with, not just ordering a bottle from.
+World of Fine Wine's accreditation system evaluates wine programs on list depth, curation, the quality of the wine service experience.
+A 3-Star result is the top tier of their accreditation scale and puts The Occidental among a small number of Washington restaurants where the wine program is genuinely worth engaging, not just ordering a bottle from.
 If wine is part of why you are going out, this matters.
 If you are indifferent to the list and focused purely on food, there are newer openings in DC that may offer more excitement on the plate, though without the same institutional weight.

 Comparable wine-serious rooms in the broader mid-Atlantic and national context include Smyth in Chicago, Atomix in New York City, and Single Thread Farm in Healdsburg.
 Those are all tasting-menu formats in different price brackets.
 The Occidental is a different proposition, one that delivers accredited wine credentials within a more accessible, walk-in-friendly format than those rooms typically allow.